Committed Relationship Components: Emotional Intimacy And More

 • Civil unions

-While friends and family can have dedicated connections with each other too, most people think of romantic connections when they think of this concept.
-Most committed romantic relationships happen when all partners decide to agree to a certain level of commitment to each other and to pursue a future together—whatever that may look like for them.
+While friends and family can have dedicated connections with each other, most people think of romantic connections between two people when they think about committed relationships.
+Most committed romantic relationships begin at the point when all partners decide to agree to a certain level of commitment to each other and to pursue a future together—whatever that may look like for them.
+While the reality may vary from couple to couple, and many variations exist, commitment may involve monogamy and a plan to stay together long-term.

 Different meanings for different relationships

 Commitment in a romantic partnership can mean different things to different people.
 For some, being in a dedicated relationship means being exclusive and planning for traditional milestones like marriage.
 For others, it refers to cultivating a strong emotional bond while participating in an open relationship.
-It could also look like plans to cohabit, get married, and/or have children in the future—or to maintain a close and healthy relationship without any of these elements at all.
-It could even look like committing to a future with more than one person in an otherwise closed partnership.
+It could also look like plans to cohabitate, get married, and/or have children in the future—or to maintain a close and healthy relationship without any of these elements.
+It could even look like committing to a futurewith more than one person in an otherwise closed partnership.

 The importance of communication